 How do I apply for a plot at Langley Allotments?

-You’ll need to contact our secretary, John Waddington, and ask to be placed on the waiting list.
+You’ll need to contact our rentals secretary, Neva Wedderburn, and ask to be placed on the waiting list.

 See the Waiting List page for details.